List of locations in the Degrassi franchise: Layout

-Completely renovated and changed by 2001, the Degrassi Community School features untraditional design schemes using new materials.
-Named a Community School, Degrassi does not follow the typical public school layout but closer to being identified as an alternative school.
-By 2002, the school had yet again been completely changed and reinvented as it underwent a merge to become both a Junior High School and High School.
+Completely renovated and changed by 2001, the Degrassi Community School features a non-traditional design scheme using new materials.
+Named a Community School, Degrassi does not follow the typical public school layout but is closer to being identified as an alternative school.
+By 2002, the school had again been completely changed and reinvented as it merged to become both a junior high school and high school.

 There are multiple unique aspects of the Degrassi school.
 In the spacious front lobby, a mural outlooks the front steps, one later redrawn by Jimmy Brooks.
-Written primarily at the top of the walls above the locker/hallway areas, there are a number of inspirational quotes employed.
-The main foyer is host to Degrassi's own motto, written larger and bolder than the other quotes.
+Written primarily at the top of the walls above the locker/hallway areas, there are a number of inspirational quotes displayed.
+The main foyer is host to Degrassi's own motto, written larger and more distinctively than the other quotes.

-After J.T. dies in season six, a memorial garden at the school is built in his name.
+After J.T. is murdered in season six, a memorial garden at the school is built in his name.

-The school was once again renovated sometime during the summer of 2015.
+The school was again renovated sometime during the summer of 2015.
 The school interior received a new paint job while the lockers were painted to feature a more retro look.
 All wooden classroom doors were also replaced with new grey doors.
 Several classrooms are also now equipped with smart-boards and HD television sets for a more digital learning environment.
-Also included in the redesign were new desks.
-New areas in the school include a lounge room for students, several sitting areas with cushioned chairs laid around the school, and a renovated classroom for a new course titled Digital Arts.
+New desks were also included in the redesign.
+Additional areas in the school include a student lounge room, several sitting areas with cushioned chairs laid around the school, and a renovated classroom for a new course titled Digital Arts.

 The actual set for where the school scenes are shot in is a warehouse sized studio at Epitome Pictures.
 Outfitted to look like an actual school, the set features perhaps the most intricate and detailed designs, including numerous fliers, bulletins, and posters pertaining to the fictional Degrassi Community School.
-The studio is also used for filming the other sets, such as character's bedrooms, in the series.
+The studio is also used for filming other sets, such as characters' bedrooms, in the series.